 Overview

-The Neurovascular Ultrasound (Carotid and TCD) Course provides a structured introduction to the principles and applications of neurovascular ultrasound, serving as a preparatory program for the advanced Neurovascular Ultrasound Interpretation (Carotid and TCD) course.
+The Neurovascular Ultrasound (Carotid and TCD) Course, offered in partnership with Wake Forest University School of Medicine, provides a structured introduction to the principles and applications of neurovascular ultrasound, serving as a preparatory program for the advanced Neurovascular Ultrasound Interpretation (Carotid and TCD) course.

 Designed for clinicians with limited or no prior experience in ultrasound, this course emphasizes evidence-based practice and clinical integration.